 Planning permission for doors

-However, if you live in a conservation area or another type of designated area, be sure to check with your local planning authority to see if any Article 4 directions relating to windows and doors are in place before any work begins.
+However, if you live in a conservation area or another type of designated area, be sure to check with your local planning authority to see if any Article 4 directions relating to new windows and doors are in place before any work begins.
 If they are, we recommend referring to our tips on how to get around them, which are outlined above.

-It’s also important to mention that, if you are a leaseholder, you might need to get permission from a landlord or management company to change your windows or doors.
+It’s also important to mention that, if you are a leaseholder, you might need to get permission from a landlord or management company to change your windows or external doors.

 Planning permission when living in a flat or maisonette